wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/prepare-to-teach-module-power-bi-reporting/includes/1-introduction.md

 > [!TIP]
 > You don't need a Paginated bear to teach this course, but a captivating course does depend on:
-> - Capturing your students attention
+> - Capturing your student's attention
-> - Making the content relevant to your students environment
+> - Making the content relevant to your student's environment
 > - Giving your students the confidence that they can use these tools

 > [!VIDEO https://www.youtube.com/embed/DN1t5p9aui0]